YunoHost/doc/packaging_apps_levels.md

 The exact definitions are likely to shift over time and are heavily dependent on:
 - the [package linter](https://github.com/YunoHost/package_linter) which performs a static analysis of the app scripts and files to detect issues or deprecated practices
-- the [package check system](https://github.com/YunoHost/package_check) which actually tests the various operations (installs, upgrades, backup, ...)
+- the [package check system](https://github.com/YunoHost/package_check) which actually tests the various operations (installs, upgrades, backup...)

 #### Level 0